This post may contain affiliate links. See our disclosure policy.

-Alligator Jaws Pastry are an amazing triangle-shaped glazed pastry filled with delicious cherry buttercream frosting.
-You know this recipe is calling you!
+The Alligator Jaw Pastry is a total childhood throwback!
+This amazing treat is a triangle-shaped glazed pastry filled with delicious cherry buttercream frosting.
+Give this one a try!

 What Are Alligator Jaws?

-A few years ago I went to Cedar City, my hometown, with my heart set on getting an Alligator Jaw for old-times sake.
+A few years ago, I went to Cedar City, my hometown, with my heart set on getting an Alligator Jaw Pastry for old-times sake.
 To my dismay, the bakery was no longer open.
 I almost cried.
-Ok, I may have actually cried.
+Okay, I may have actually cried.

 To all my friends in Cedar City, here is our recipe for Alligator Jaws.
 Trust me, they taste just like the Ron & Chris Bakery original.
 I know there is a grocery store in Cedar City that sells them, but these are better!